flutter/website/src/content/ui/assets/assets-and-images.md

 ### Conditional bundling of assets based on app flavor

-If your project utilizes the [flavors feature][], you can configure individual assets can be configured to be bundled only in certain flavors of your app.
+If your project utilizes the [flavors feature][], you can configure individual assets to be bundled only in certain flavors of your app.
 For more information, check out [Conditionally bundling assets based on flavor].

 ## Loading assets